 Common Mistakes in Parental Consent Letters

-Avoid these frequent errors that can lead to visa refusal:
+Avoid these frequent errors that can lead to visitor visa refusal:

 - Inconsistent information: Ensure all details match other application documents